 👉🏽RELATED POST: The Ultimate List of Unique New Year's Resolution Ideas

 I’m a goal-oriented person, so my bullet journal starts with my goals for my life, the things I want to accomplish, and right next to it is my bucket list page.
 Then I have a few personal pages with things like inspiring quotes and my list of books I want to read.
 Then I get into planning each month.

 About a week before each new month starts I take some alone time to relax and plan out my month.
 I start with my “month” page where I write down the month in some kind of fancy font and I always try to come up with a fun theme to decorate my pages.Are you overwhelmed by bullet journaling?
 Click here for your step-by-step guide by @onyxandblushco! #bulletjournalClick To Tweet

-For example, in May of this year I went with a succulents and cactus theme, so I incorporated drawings and art that kind of fit that theme throughout my month’s plan.
+For example, in May of this year, I went with a succulent and cactus theme, so I incorporated drawings and art that kind of fit that theme throughout my month’s plan.